shinydevseries/shinydevseries_site/content/post/2019-06-21-episode-3-googleanalyticsr.md

 ---
 title: 'Episode 3: {googleAnalyticsR} and Linking Shiny to Complex APIs'
 author: Eric Nantz
-date: '2019-06-20'
+date: '2019-06-21'
 slug: episode-3-googleanalyticsr
 aliases: /ep3
-youtube: 'OU1-CkSVdTI'
+youtube: 'YBazPNSRhoc'
-summary: 'Recording of RStudio webinar with Mark Edmondson & Curtis Kephart'
+summary: 'How Shiny is a first-class citizen in {googleAnalyticsR} and beyond!'
-description: 'In this webinar originally broadcast live in partnership with RStudio Community, [Mark Edmondson](https://twitter.com/holomarked) from [IIH Nordic](https://iihnordic.com) shares many excellent insights and practical advice for building production grade Shiny applications.
-You will hear why the new `{golem}` package is the `{usethis}` for Shiny app development, why keeping the perspective of your app customers can keep you on the right development path, and much more!
-You can keep the discussion going by visiting the episode  [thread](https://community.rstudio.com/t/shiny-developer-series-episode-2-follow-up-thread-colin-fay-on-golem-and-effective-shiny-development-methods/32618) on the RStudio Community portal!'
+description: 'In this webinar originally broadcast live in partnership with RStudio Community, [Mark Edmondson](https://twitter.com/holomarked) from [IIH Nordic](https://iihnordic.com) joins us to discuss how he incorporated Shiny components such as modules with {googleAnalyticsR} and his other excellent packages.
+We dive in to some of the technical challenges he had to overcome to provide a clean interface to many Google APIs, the value of open-source contributions to both his work and personal projects, and much more.
+If you would like to continue the discussion please visit the dedicated [thread](https://community.rstudio.com/t/shiny-developer-series-webinar-discussion-episode-3-mark-edmondson-on-googleanalyticsr-and-linking-shiny-to-complex-apis/33669) at the [RStudio Community!](https://community.rstudio.com)'
 categories:
   - episode
 tags: []